 - Work in partnership with patients in an open and transparent manner, respect their individuality, concerns, preferences, dignity and modesty, and support patients in expressing what is important to them....
 Treat each person as an individual, being curious to explore their particular concerns and preferences, identifying and overcoming barriers in communication. - Communicate information effectively.
-This should be demonstrated by, for example: - i. providing support for patients to express what is important to them. - ii. demonstrating effective interpersonal skills, being polite and considerate with patients and colleagues and treating them with dignity and courtesy. - iii. demonstrating clear and effective communication skills including written, verbal and alternative formats, to enhance patient care. - iv. communicating sensitive information to patients, carers or relatives effectively and compassionately and being sensitive to the needs of patients. - v. providing the information to patients that they want or need to know, clearly, fully and honestly and in a way they can understand, to enable them to make informed decisions about their care.
+This should be demonstrated by, for example:

+i. providing support for patients to express what is important to them.ii. demonstrating effective interpersonal skills, being polite and considerate with patients and colleagues and treating them with dignity and courtesy.iii. demonstrating clear and effective communication skills including written, verbal and alternative formats, to enhance patient care. iv. communicating sensitive information to patients, carers or relatives effectively and compassionately and being sensitive to the needs of patients. v. providing the information to patients that they want or need to know, clearly, fully and honestly and in a way they can understand, to enable them to make informed decisions about their care.

-Osteopathic educational providers will consider an applicant's communication skills
+Osteopathic educational providers will consider an applicant's ability to form patient partnerships through building trusting, supportive relationships through person centred communication

-Recognise that fatigue and health issues in healthcare workers (including themselves) can compromise patient care, and take action - including seeking quidance from others where appropriate - to reduce this risk.
-Osteopathic educational providers will consider an applicant's self-awareness regarding their own health issues.
+• Recognise that fatigue and health issues in healthcare workers (including themselves) can compromise patient care, and take action - including seeking guidance from others where appropriate - to reduce this risk.

+Osteopathic educational providers will consider an applicant's selfawareness regarding their own health issues.